What is Distressed Debt Investing?

 Price is the most important consideration for short-term trading strategies.
 Upon news of distress, prices are volatile, and opportunistic traders can profit.

-For distressed investing with longer holding periods, the strategy blends:
+For distressed investing with longer hold periods, the strategy is a blend of value and event-driven investing:

 - Value Investing: Investing in securities that are underpriced relative to what an investor believes to be their intrinsic value (with the expectation the price will eventually correct itself)